Scientific name: Hydrastis canadensis

 1. May Help Improve Digestion

 Goldenseal has been used by Native Americans to treat digestive upsets like diarrhea (1).
 Its anti-ulcerogenic effects help fight Helicobacter pylori, the microbes that cause ulcers by disrupting your stomach lining (2) ( 3).
 Goldenseal also contains berberine which has been used in traditional Chinese medicine for treating diarrhea (4) (5).
-A study conducted on 165 adult patients with acute diarrhea (caused by Escherichia coli) found that berberine has the ability to act against diarrhea-causing pathogens (6).
+A study conducted on 165 adult patients with acute diarrhea (caused by Escherichia coli) found that berberine has the ability to act against diarrhea-causing pathogens and support digestive health (6).

 Berberine also has the efficacy to treat small intestine bacterial overgrowth (SIBO) (7).
 The symptoms of SIBO may include bloating, abdominal pain, nausea, diarrhea, and loss of appetite.
 A study conducted by the Griffith University, Australia, found that goldenseal can inhibit the growth of H. pylori and C. jejuni which are known to cause gastric disease (8).

 2. Helps Treat Eye Problems

 Goldenseal was traditionally used to treat itchy eyes and mild eye irritation.
 Berberine has been used in eye drops to treat trachoma (a bacterial infection) and in eyewashes to treat eye inflammation (9).
 It also is believed to help with the treatment of conjunctivitisi X Inflammation or infection of the outer membrane that lines the eyelid and the white part of the eyeball. .
 However, more studies are warranted in this regard.

 3. May Improve Oral Health

 Goldenseal is a commonly found ingredient in mouthwashes for treating sore gums.
 In a study, a herbal mouth rinse formulated with goldenseal and other herbs was found to reduce gingivitisi XA gum disease that causes irritation, inflammation, and swelling of the gingiva (part of the gum around the base of teeth). and gingival bleeding ( 10).
 The mouth rinse acted against several oral pathogens responsible for dental plaque and sore gums.

 4. May Help Prevent Urinary Tract Infections